Grace and Harold Sewell Memorial Fund Stipends

 Stipend Program Administered by the AACP Library and Information Sciences Section (LIS)

-Librarians who serve colleges of pharmacy are invited to apply for a travel stipend to Pharmacy Education 2019, AACP’s annual meeting.
-The meeting will be July 13-17 in Chicago, Illinois.
+Librarians who serve colleges of pharmacy are invited to apply for a travel stipend to Pharmacy Education 2021, AACP’s annual meeting.
+The meeting will be held online July 19–22.
 The stipends are provided by the Grace and Harold Sewell Memorial Fund.